Franky1/Streamlit-Sharing-Test/README.md

 - [ ] interactively install apt packages - if possible
 - [ ] interactively install pip packages - if possible
 - [ ] add more documentation in README
+- [ ] add direct link to app in README

 ---